MPL Teens

 YRCA Book Club

 Thanks to the generous sponsorship from the Friends of the Marshall Public Library, we now have funds to host our monthly teen book club!
-November’s registration closes 10/29.
+December’s registration closes 12/4.

 The Young Readers Choice Awards is a voting system developed by the Board of the Pacific Northwest Library Association where teens vote on the best YA books.
 Nominations are released every year for an intermediate division (grades 7-9) and advanced division (graders 10-12).
 The YRCA is the only book award where teenagers get to choose the winner!